 Friends, I just have to tell you.
-Once, a season of Barefoot Contessa was on Netflix.
+Once, a whole season of Barefoot Contessa was on Netflix.
 I carefully savored every episode, refusing to binge-watch even when faced with tasks of utmost drudgery (namely, folding laundry).
 Well, apparently binge-watching wouldn’t have been such a bad idea, because I was devastated one day to discover it had been pulled from Netflix.

 Amid my despondency, I took comfort in requesting all of Ina’s books from the library.
 And I really do mean, ALL.
 I pored over the books for days, while my husband wondered what the point was (seeing as reading cookbooks took precedence over actually cooking anything during that time).
-When I finally began to try cooking Ina’s recipes, I started with this lemon cake.
+When I finally began to try cooking Ina’s recipes, I started with this lemon yogurt cake.

 And the result?
 This cake is a keeper.